Knowing Bintan at Its Heart

 Bintan’s strategic location was initially disputed by many parties and was once a part of the “war triangle” between the Portuguese, the Johor Sultanate, and the Acehnese of northern Sumatra.
 Bintan witnessed many rulers grow and decline in power, with most of these rulers seeking to achieve control of the region as Bintan was a crucial spot for traders.

 Located only one hour away from Singapore by ferry, the Indonesian government was very ambitious to transform Bintan into a major tourist destination in the western part of Indonesia.
-In the 1990s, cash flowed into Bintan, which was very beneficial since Bintan needed foreign investment for their own economic development.
+In the 1990s, cash flowed into Bintan, which was very beneficial since Bintan needed foreign investment for its economic development.

 Nowadays, Bintan’s economy relies heavily on tourism.
 Given its proximity to regional hubs such as Singapore, Jakarta, and Johor Bahru, it is not surprising that Bintan has gained popularity as a major international tourist destination.
 Tourists, both local and international, are drawn to the island’s natural beauty and cultural history and heritage.